tcheukueppoo/maat/docs/maat.md

 - Full Unicode support
 - Phasers

     This is the specification of the Maat programming language, it is written as a guidance for its implementation.

 > **NB**: Take note of the following conventions when reading syntax definitions
 > - `[ X ]` implies X is optional
 > - `|` implies alternation, for example `A | B` signifies either `A` or `B`
 > - `...` implies the previous entity be it optional or not, can occur multiple times
 > - Words written in capital letter are self-documentary, for example `CODE`
+> - Lowercase words are true words

 # Operators